vikramsharma13/another-cordapp-template/README.md

 See https://docs.corda.net/tutorial-cordapp.html#running-the-example-cordapp.

 This can be done simply by running the two scripts in the `script` folder.
-You might need to changed the permissions first to run.
+You might need to changed the file permissions first to do so.

+    cd scripts
     chmod +x deployNodes.sh runNodes.sh
     ./deployNodes.sh
     ./runNodes.sh